top of page

 Submissions Open: April 10 – May 11, 2025

-Bountiful Davis Art Center (BDAC) is now accepting proposals for exhibitions to be presented in the 2026 through early 2027 calendar.
-Artists and curators working in all media, styles, and stages of their careers are invited to apply, with particular interest in those in the early to mid stages of their professional practice.
+Bountiful Davis Art Center (BDAC) is excited to announce a call for proposals.
+We invite submissions for exhibitions that will take place from 2026 through early 2027.
+Artists and curators from all media and career stages are encouraged to apply.
+We especially welcome those in the early to mid-stages of their professional journey.

 What You Can Submit